shoreviewanalytics/shoreviewanalytics.github.io/_posts/2018-11-12-Staticman-API-Dokku-Deployment.md

 **Step 4**

 Create a new local branch for the cloned repository that you forked on your workstation.
-If you didn't fork a repository that had the docker files removed, then go ahead and remove them now and then update your local branch repository.
+Don't forget to checkout your new branch for your edits.
+Also, if you didn't fork a repository that had the docker files removed, then go ahead and remove them now and then update your local branch repository.
 This step is really important since to deploy Staticman you will need to have a github token and a ssh key to add to the code.
 The goal here, at least based on my understanding is that you don't want to push any secrets out to github.
 If you do, you will get a nice little message from them saying you have sensitive information like a github token and they will disable it so you will have to create another one.

 **Step 5**